We spend a lot of time in class discussion and analysis, so these expectations are important!

 - Students should remain in assigned seats unless permitted otherwise by the instructor.
 Failure to comply with this policy will result in disciplinary action by the instructor.

-- Students may only work on English III assignments in class.
+- Students may only work on English III assignments in class unless otherwise stated by the instructor.
 All other work will be confiscated and the corresponding teacher will be notified.

 - Participation in class and group discussion is required.
 Be prepared to engage in all lessons.